zacwitte/HyperLogLogDB/README.md

  * **offset** - offset in bytes from the start of the _mmap_file_

 > #### count( _val_ )
-> Returns the number of occurances of val in the slice
+> Returns the number of occurrences of val in the slice
 >
 > * **val** - a byte to search for